UEFA Youth League round of 16 latest

 **Postponed from 4 March

-The tie between Internazionale Milano and Rennes, rescheduled for Wednesday, has been cancelled.
+The tie between Internazionale Milano and Rennes has been cancelled.
 The UEFA Control, Ethics and Disciplinary Body will take a decision on the matter.

 - Real Madrid beat Juventus 2-0 away and 6-2 at home in the inaugural 2013/14 group stage.